 By Don Snemis, Ice Miller LLP

-If you would like to submit content or write an article for the Environmental Law Section page, please email Kara Sikorski at email@example.com.
+To subscribe to more Environmental Law news like the article above, click here to update your news subscriptions.
+If you would like to submit content or write an article for the IndyBar, please email Kara Sikorski at email@example.com.